-The Santa Fe Railyard is the modern-age counterpart to the much older Santa Fe Plaza; if the Plaza is Santa Fe’s historic and symbolic hub, the Railyard is fast becoming the city’s cultural centerpiece, as well as the premier arts and entertainment district for northern New Mexico.
-It’s packed with restaurants, movie theaters, breweries, markets, contemporary art, shopping and live entertainment.
-The New Mexico RailRunner Express offers direct access to the heart of the action with the Santa Fe Railyard at the route’s northern terminal.
+The Santa Fe Railyard is the modern-age counterpart to the much older Santa Fe Plaza.
+If the Plaza is Santa Fe’s historic and symbolic hub, the Railyard is fast becoming the city’s cultural centerpiece, as well as the premier arts and entertainment district for northern New Mexico.
+There you can find restaurants, movie theaters, breweries, markets, contemporary art, shopping, and live entertainment.
+The New Mexico Rail Runner Express offers direct access to the heart of the action with the Santa Fe Railyard at the route’s northern terminal.
 The commuter rail transportation service runs seven days a week between Belen, Albuquerque, and Santa Fe.
 If you’re local, you can take your bike out for a spin on the Rail Trail, a paved path for hikers and bikers running parallel to the train route.
 The Railyard Park is great for a stroll with the kids, where they can romp through the different tunnels and playgrounds.
-It’s dog friendly, too!
+It’s dog friendly too!